-This high-quality formula, which is carried out at the chicks' pull-out in the hatcher basket can value our chicks with a numerical average.
+This high-quality formula, which is carried out at the chicks' pull-out in the hatcher basket, can value our chicks with a numerical average.
 It is my preferred formula as it is easy and not subjective (operator cannot be influenced by personal opinion).
 Take 50 chicks from the hatchery basket, not specifically selected, and one by one test them for each of these 5 points;

-- 1. Reflex, the reaction of the chicks to a reversed body: if the chicks stand up in regular position in a maximum time of 3 seconds, the score is =0; if chicks need more time or don't try to take the correct position the value is =1 - Navel: a perfect navel has a score of =0: an open navel, a black button, a strictly navel, a brogue or an inflamed and red navel has a value of =1 - 3.
+- Reflex, the reaction of the chicks to a reversed body: if the chicks stand up in regular position in a maximum time of 3 seconds, the score is =0; if chicks need more time or don't try to take the correct position the value is =1 - Navel: a perfect navel has a score of =0: an open navel, a black button, a strictly navel, a brogue or an inflamed and red navel has a value of =1 - 3.
 Legs: good and strong legs of normal skin colour, score =0; dehydrated red and very slim legs, red hook, blood vessel in strong evidence, value =1 - 4.
 Beak: a clean and normal horn colour, nice and clear caruncle, score=0; a dirty or red beak, dirty and red caruncle, value =1 - 5.
 Belly: a soft and smooth belly scores =0; a tight and hard full belly, or chicks which immediately expel meconium when their belly is touched, value=1 all positive scores don't affect the value and every negative score decreases the value.
 What is important in this test is the total average.
 If it is over 9, it shows a good chicks' quality; if it is from 8 to 8.95 it shows a medium quality, and scores of 7.95 and below indicate a low chicks' quality.
+The practical value of this test is the valuation in numerical value, and it leads to percentage discoveries of critical points and improvement areas where we have to direct our attention.